idrsolutions/jpedal-microservice-example/README.md

 # JPedal Microservice Example #

-IDRsolutions' JPedal Microservice Example is an open source project that allows you to convert PDF to HTML5 or SVG by running JPedal as a web service in the cloud or on-premise.
+IDRsolutions' JPedal Microservice Example is an open source project that allows you to convert PDF files to Image formats (bmp, jpg, jpeg2000, tif, png) by running JPedal as a web service in the cloud or on-premise.

 **Please note that JPedal is paid-for, commercial software - however you can use the trial version for free.
 Just rename the trial .jar to "jpedal.jar".**